-App performance class: A1, A2
+App performance class

 The most prominent information on a microSD card is the storage capacity.
 The large print with a number is hard to miss and tells you what you need to know.
-Keep in mind that a 256GB card won’t give you exactly that amount of storage, since the file system takes up some space.
+Keep in mind that a 256GB card won’t give you exactly that amount of storage since the file system takes up some space.

 MicroSD cards all look the same, but there are a couple of types to be aware of.
-MicroSDHC (Secure Digital High Capacity) cards are low capacity options with 4GB to 32GB.
+MicroSDHC (Secure Digital High Capacity) cards are low-capacity options with 4GB to 32GB.
 On the other hand, MicroSDXC (Secure Digital Extra Capacity) cards offer anything above this, within a range of 64GB to 1TB.
 An ultra-affordable phone or a much older device might only support microSDHC cards, but you don’t have to worry about the card type for the most part.

-Sandisk Ultra: The best microSD card for smartphones
+SanDisk Ultra: The best microSD card for smartphones

 Samsung EVO Select: The best microSD card for cameras

-Sandisk for Nintendo Switch: The best microSD card for the Nintendo Switch
+SanDisk for Nintendo Switch: The best microSD card for the Nintendo Switch

-Lexar Professional: The best microSD card for drones
+Verbatim Pro II Plus 1900X: The best microSD card for drones

-A: Yes!
-Most microSD cards come with an adapter that lets you easily slot it into devices like DSLRs that require full-sized SD cards.
-Obviously, a full-sized card will not fit in a microSD card slot.
+Yes!
+Most cards come with an adapter that lets you easily slot them into devices like DSLRs that require full-sized SD cards.
+A full-sized card will not fit in a microSD card slot.

 A microSDXC card that offers storage of 64GB and above is generally the type of card you’ll buy for the Switch.
 However, support for this card type isn’t available out of the box, and you might need to perform a software update first.